-The other day, from the #raspberrypi@freenode IRC channel was looking for a way to calibrate a sensor he had on his raspi’s I2C bus.
+The other day, a friend on IRC was looking for a way to calibrate a sensor he had on his raspi’s I2C bus.
 He stated that, the sensor gave a millivolt reading from an ADC, that the millivolt reading was linear to the measured parameter, and that his existing code was incomplete (no calibration) and thus produced a reading with considerable offset at the lower end of the scale, compared to a reference sensor.
 So he was wondering how to do High/Low Point calibration in software.

 He had another requirement: He wanted to map the calibrated millivolt reading from the sensor to a zero based ppm scale in a linear fashion.